Founder’s Syndrome: How Corporations Suffer — and Can Recover

 b) Or, highly administrative; highly valued paperwork and extensive planning and detail (this situation is less difficult for the new chief executive to overcome because Board and staff focus on organizational structures and processes rather than the founder)

 c) Or, synergistic; accomplished a good balance between entrepreneurial and administrative natures

-Also Depends on Nature of the Founder's
+Also Depends on Nature of the Founder’s Exit, Including They:

-a) Wanted to go on to do different things (usually they leave the organization in very good condition for a successor)
+a) Wanted to go on to do different things (usually they leave the organization in very good condition

 b) Or, were overcome with some large organizational problem and wanted to just get out (often the new chief executive is received very well, almost as if a hero; however, the new chief executive must resolve the problems which caused the original chief executive to leave)